Harajuku Architecture: 10 Great Buildings

 Designed by Jun Aoki and Associates

-Seven types of windows punctuate the facade of this nine-office building.
+Seven types of windows punctuate this nine-floor office building’s facade.
 They range from 1.5 to 2.2 meters in size.
-The ceilings are a luxurious 4.9 meters in height.
+The ceilings are 4.9 meters high.

-Strangely, it reminds me of Derinkuyu underground city in Turkey.
+Strangely, it reminds me of the Derinkuyu underground city in Turkey.
 Of course, this is vertical!
 By the way, this building used to be known as Sia Aoyama.
 A long time ago, Red Bull occupied it.
-I used to English their staff!
+I used to teach English to their staff!

 Spiral Building